iadvize/documentation/docs/building-your-bot-on-iadvize.md

 ### Bots can
 Among other things, bot are able to:
-* Be available to chat
+* Be available to chat.
-* Handle a conversation in one language
+* Handle a conversation in one language.
-* Reply to a user
+* Reply to a user:
-  * ask questions and act on replies
+  * ask questions and act on replies;
-  * send rich content such as links, carousels, and much more
+  * send rich content such as links, carousels, and much more;
-  * schedule messages to be sent later on
+  * schedule messages to be sent later on;
-* Escalate a conversation to another operator
+* Escalate a conversation to another operator.
-* Prequalify some visitor data
+* Prequalify some visitor data (identification number, email address…).
 * And much more !

 ### Bots <span hidden>really</span> cannot